mike-fabian/ibus-typing-booster/content/docs/user/index.md

 can be removed entirely or left as-is—it makes no difference.

 By default, Typing Booster retains text in the preedit until a word is completed to predict completions.
+However, if the following conditions are true:

+* Only one input method
+* No word predictions (“☐ Word predictions”)
+* No emoji predictions (“☐ Unicode symbols and emoji predictions”)
+* The input does not start with an emoji trigger character

-However, with the restricted settings outlined above, predictions are disabled, so Typing Booster commits text as soon as possible, just like ibus-m17n.
+then Typing Booster commits text as soon as possible, just like ibus-m17n.

+The emoji trigger characters do not have to be completely empty if one prefers early commits like ibus-m17n does.
+It is possible to choose one or more characters which rarely appear in normal typing as emoji trigger characters.
+In that case, early commits can still happen except for words which start with an emoji trigger character, these words are kept in preedit then for the emoji search.
+For example if `_` is used as an emoji trigger character, then the input `_face_disappointed` will be kept in preedit and emojis will be searched which match the 2 search words `face` and `disappointed`.

-To simplify this setup process, Typing Booster offers preconfigured engines that emulate ibus-m17n out of the box.
+To simplify this setup process to emulate ibus-m17n, Typing Booster offers preconfigured engines that emulate ibus-m17n out of the box.
 For example:

 ```
 $ ibus list-engine  | grep latn-post